Updated 10/08

 General Course Outlines and/or Objectives

-BEGINNING CONVERSATION -- Textbook: Japanese For Busy People (Lessons 1-10) by Kodansha International.
+BEGINNING CONVERSATION -- Textbook: Japanese For Busy People I Romanized VERSION (Lessons 1-10) by Kodansha USA / AJALT.
 Introduction to conversational Japanese.
 The development of survival listening and speaking skills, and basic vocabulary.
-Upon completion of this course, you should be able to: talk about nationalities and occupations; introduce yourself and others; talk about a nearby object and its owner; ask for telephone numbers; talk about the times of meetings and parties; ask the hours of services in stores and hotels; ask the prices of items in a store and make a purchase; ask what the size, color, and country of origin of an item is, and buy them; buy items telling the clerk how many you need; talk about where you will go, when, and with whom; talk about traveling destinations, places and people to visit, dates and times, and means of transportation; talk about tourist destinations; describe what is inside a building; talk about numbers of things or people that exist in a particular place; talk about the whereabouts of things and people; talk about everyday doings--what you will do, when and where.
+Upon completion of this course, you will be able to: talk about nationalities and occupations; introduce yourself and others; ask for telephone numbers; talk about opening times and closing times; ask about the prices of items in a store and make a purchase; place an order at a restaurant; talk about where you will go/went, when, and with whom; talk about traveling destinations; talk about the date and the days of the week of an event meeting; talk about everyday activities--what, when and where; state how frequently one does something; talk about the weather.
 NO WRITING IS TAUGHT IN THIS CLASS.

 INTERMEDIATE COMPOSITION -- Textbook(s): TBA.
 (Prerequisite: 150 contact hours of Japanese or its equivalent).
 After a few quarters of this course, the student will be able to: meet a number of practical writing needs; write short, simple letters involving personal preferences, daily routines, everyday events, brief synopses and paraphrases, summaries of biographical data, work and school experience, write a number of frequently-encountered Kanji, demonstrate a basic control of both simple and complex sentence structures; distinguish formal and informal styles.
 [Currently Not Offered]

-PRACTICAL COMMUNICATION -- Textbook(s): Nihongo Journal by ALC.
+PRACTICAL COMMUNICATION -- Textbook(s): Prepared by instructor.
 (Prerequisites: 300 contact hours of Japanese or its equivalent & PT300).
 After several quarters of this course, the student will be able to: (a) expand vocabulary, comprehension, and other communication skills; (b) develop linguistic and communicative competence, understand "Speaking Rules" and the relation between linguistic form and function in Japanese; and (c) recognize degree of formality, uses of silence, appropriateness of questions, types of questions, gender and age-related restrictions depending on to whom and when he or she talks.
-The contents of this course will not be repeated from quarter to quarter.
+The contents of this course will change from quarter to quarter.

 READING FOR COMPREHENSION -- Textbook(s): TBA (high interest selections such as short stories, essays, newspaper & magazine articles, general stories, etc.).
-(Prerequisites: 350 contact hours of Japanese or its equivalent, & PT300).
+(Prerequisites: 350 contact hours of Japanese or its equivalent & PT300).
 The instructor will help students analyze, synthesize and interpret general reading materials including some with abstract concepts; increase speed and comprehension in silent reading; develop the skill to deduce the meaning of unfamiliar vocabulary from context; read for enjoyment; and at the same time gain new vocabulary words and sentence structures.
+[Offered in winter & spring.]

 EDUCATIONAL, CULTURAL AND SOCIAL ACTIVITIES

-Calligraphy and/or brush painting classes with instruction by a skilled artist and ad-hoc lectures may be offered upon the request of interested students.
+Ad-hoc lectures may be offered upon the request of interested students: Calligraphy and/or brush painting, tea ceremony demos with instruction by skilled artists.
 At the conclusion of each quarter, students and teachers may get together to enjoy and taste the flavor of traditional Japanese cuisine.
 Potluck social gatherings may be offered once or twice a year.
 Opportunities for the students to practice their Japanese in an informal situation (Conversation Group Gatherings) may also be available.
 Soko Gakuen will keep you informed of special events in the Japanese community, films on and from Japan, scholarships, language schools in Japan, and more...

 BEN YOSHIKAWA SCHOLARSHIP Founded 2003